AndrewJNet/CopyMMSFiles/README.md

 Thank you to [Chris Kibble](https://www.christopherkibble.com) for continued testing and improvements made to the script.

-Thank you to [Benjamin Reynolds](https://sqlbenjamin.wordpress.com) loads of great changes and additional testing.
+Thank you to [Benjamin Reynolds](https://sqlbenjamin.wordpress.com) for loads of great changes and additional testing.

 This script is provided as-is with no guarantees.
 It was tested with PowerShell 5.1 on Windows 10.
 It does not currently function in PowerShell 6/7.